-As of July 12, 2020, 167 additional Classified School Employee Program participants from the first round of funding have completed their teacher preparation, earned a California Teaching Credential, and are employed as teachers by their respective LEAs.
-As of July 2020, 80 percent of all Round One program participant held a bachelor's degree.
-2016-17, 2017-18, 2018-19, and 2019-20 participant academic standing by grantee LEAs is shown in Table 2 below.
+As of July 12, 2020, 167 additional Classified School Employee Program participants from the first round of funding have completed their teacher preparation, earned a California teaching credential, and are employed as teachers by their respective LEAs.
+As of July 2020, 80 percent of all Round One program participants held a bachelor's degree.
+The participant academic standing by grantee LEA for 2016-17, 2017-18, 2018-19, and 2019-20 is shown in Table 2 below.
 Due to COVID-19, grantees indicated that it has been difficult to contact participants to verify their current standings.
 On April 23, 2020, the Commission approved the use of Variable Term Waivers (VTW) for individuals who have been impacted by the COVID-19 restrictions while they were participating in a Commission-approved educator preparation program.
 The Classified Program grantees indicated that forty-eight Round One program participants have been approved for a PS-VTW.

-Table 2: Academic Standing of All Classified School Employee Teacher Credentialing Program Participants, Round 1, Program Year 4 (2019-20)
+Table 2: Academic Standing of All Classified School Employee Teacher Credentialing ProgramParticipants, Round 1, Program Year 4 (2019-20)